 Online Child Life course to satisfy CLC requirements

-This course provides an overview of medical conditions and treatments commonly encountered by children and adolescents in health care settings; common pediatric sedation medications; sequence of medical procedures to understand how to provide procedural preparation and support; facilitate medical play with pediatric population.
+This course provides an overview of medical conditions and treatments commonly encountered by children and adolescents in health care settings; common pediatric sedation medications; sequence of medical procedures to understand how to provide procedural preparation and support; and facilitate medical play with pediatric population.
 It meets all six of the topic requirements set forth by the Child Life Council and is taught by a Certified Child Life Specialist.

 UI Child Life Alum in recent news! (see videos below)